JimSeker/AudioVideo/README.md

 `videoCapture2_1` Uses the camera2 to record videos and storages in public movie directory on the sdcard.
 It has bottomNavView so you can switch to a player and see the videos you have recorded this session.

-`VideoCapture3` shows how to record video with either Camera or Camera2 (API21+).
-Note that using Camera in 21+ causes odd results like the video maybe upside down.
+`VideoCapture3` shows how to record video with Camera2 (API21+).  there is no playback of the video.

 `VideoCaptureIntent` shows how to ask the video recorder (likely camera) to record for you and store in default directory, inside your app, or onto the sdcard using the mediastore.
 So no permissions are necessary.